How to Hunt the Rut During Every Phase

 What Triggers the Rut?

-When deer rut isn’t triggered by cool weather, delayed by a mild fall, or influenced by moon phases—but these factors definitely do affect behavior and activity and you should consider each in your hunting game plan.
+The deer rut isn’t triggered by cool weather, delayed by a mild fall, or influenced by moon phases—but these factors definitely do affect deer behavior and activity and you should consider each in your hunting game plan.

 So what does trigger the deer rut?
 The National Deer Association notes decades of data collection by state wildlife agencies and university research proves photoperiod (length of daylight) is what triggers estrus in does and begins the rutting period.
 And it happens at the same time, year after year, like clockwork.